 Eth 1.0 to 2.0 Migration

-The current proposal is that in Phase 0, users on the Eth 1.0 chain will be able to lock their Ether up in a contract and will be credited with that same amount of Ether on the Beacon Chain in Eth 2.0.
-At that point, they can stake that Ether and begin to earn rewards on the Eth 2.0 chain.
-However, there is also some community interest in creating a two way bridge for that Ether between the 1.0 and 2.0 chains.
-Here we will weigh the pros and cons of each in order to help stimulate discussion.
+The current proposal is that in phase 0, users on the Eth 1.0 chain will be able to lock their ether up in a contract and will be credited with that same amount of ether on the Beacon Chain in Eth 2.0.
+At that point, they can stake that ether and begin to earn rewards on the Eth 2.0 chain.
+However, there is also some community interest in creating a two way bridge for that ether between the 1.0 and 2.0 chains.
+Pros and cons of each bridge are found below.

 |Steady security, deposits can only go up||High lockup risk for early stakers (at least ~1.5 years)|

 |Less complexity for early stages||Potential for two coins via futures market|